Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

-Rates of Gram-negative bacterial enteric infections are at least 10-fold higher among HIV-infected adults than in the general population, but these rates decline when patients are on antiretroviral therapy (ART).1-7 The risk of bacterial diarrhea varies according to CD4 T-lymphocyte (CD4) count and is greatest in individuals with clinical AIDS and/or <200 CD4 cells/mm3.5 The bacteria most frequently isolated by culture from HIV-infected adults in the United States are Salmonella (particularly Salmonella enterica serotypes Typhimurium and Enteritidis), Shigella, and Campylobacter.
+Rates of Gram-negative bacterial enteric infections are at least 10-fold higher among HIV-infected adults than in the general population, but these rates decline when patients are treated with antiretroviral therapy (ART).1-7 The risk of bacterial diarrhea varies according to CD4 T lymphocyte (CD4) count and is greatest in individuals with clinical AIDS or <200 CD4 cells/mm3.5 The bacteria most frequently isolated by culture from HIV-infected adults in the United States are Salmonella (particularly Salmonella enterica serotypes Typhimurium and Enteritidis), Shigella, and Campylobacter.
 Diarrheagenic Escherichia coli, particularly enteroaggregative E. coli, may contribute to the burden of diarrheal disease,8 but their role is poorly understood because diagnosis remains a research-only test.
 Clostridium difficile-associated infection (CDI) is common in HIV-infected patients; recent data9 suggest that low CD4 count (<50 cells/mm3) is an independent disease risk factor in addition to the traditional risk factors such as exposure to a health care facility or to antibiotics.
-Because community-onset CDI is increasingly recognized, health care providers should also consider CDI in the evaluation of outpatient diarrheal illnesses in HIV-infected individuals.
+Incidence of community-onset CDI is increasing and health care providers should also consider CDI in the evaluation of outpatient diarrheal illnesses in HIV-infected individuals.
 Data on Helicobacter pylori infection in HIV infection are limited and do not suggest excess risk in HIV-infected individuals.
 Other enteric infections that may cause diarrhea, such as Mycobacterium avium complex (MAC) and cytomegalovirus, are discussed elsewhere in these guidelines.

 As with bacterial enteric infections in HIV-uninfected persons, the probable source for most enteric infections in HIV-infected patients is ingestion of contaminated food or water.3 Sexual activity with the potential for direct or indirect fecal-oral exposure also increases risk of infections, especially with Shigella10 and Campylobacter11 (see Appendix for further details).
 HIV-associated alterations in mucosal immunity or intestinal integrity and treatment with acid-suppressive agents may increase risk of enteric bacterial infections.